 - Measure Reached Users, Opens and Conversion Rates for your campaigns over a specified time period

-- See what locations, days of week, and hours of day perform best
+- See what locations, days of the week, and hours of day perform best

 - Go beyond campaign opens to see who is engaging with your campaigns and what actions your users take